nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 identify your package with an option which is not yet listed, please PR your option into the lists in the sections which follow.
-The values can be any string, those which are not documented in the lists within this document considered "custom" and may ignored for flagged by any tooling that consumes these elements.
+The values can be any string, those which are not documented in the lists within this document considered "custom" and may ignored or flagged by any tooling that consumes these elements.

 ## Support information

-This field documents the maintainers expectations adding more useful metadata.
+This field documents the maintainers’ expectations, adding more useful metadata.

-The support information are stored in the `package.json` file in the root directory of the project.
+The support information is stored in the `package.json` file in the root directory of the project.
 If the the project is not a published Node.js module, the data must be stored in the `package-support.json` file in the root directory.